ferdysan360/WebSocket-Protocol/README.md

 *3. Data result in form of byte from `client.zip` will be printed in terminal window*

 #### *Using Program Utility to Send Binary File*
-*1. Insert your byte data to browser*
+*1. Run `server.py` from terminal*
+*2. Run `client.py` from terminal*
-*2. Server will check it using `md5` checksum*
+*3. Server will check it using `md5` checksum*
-*3. If the two give the same binary result, server will send an output of '1' to the browser, else the output will be '0'*
+*4. If the two give the same binary result, server will send an output of '1' to the browser, else the output will be '0'*

 ### Pembagian Tugas